6 Ways to Help Kids Beat Seasonal Allergies

 I know, I know.
 Sometimes getting a 9-year-old kid to shower once a week can be torturous!
 But during allergy season, showering daily (preferably as soon as they come in from outside) is a necessity.
 The pollen sticks in their hair and on their skin.
 Help them to learn how to thoroughly wash themselves.

-If Sophia isn’t careful—like the time she decided to play with the pretty weeds she is allergic to last year—the allergens can affect her nose and eyes.
+If my daughter isn’t careful—like that time she decided to play with the pretty weeds she is allergic to —the allergens can affect her nose and eyes.
 I didn’t know she had actually been making weed bouquets until it was too late.
-If I had her shower immediately, there is a chance that she would not have had an allergic reaction.
+If I would have had her shower immediately, there is a chance that she would not have had an allergic reaction.

 Wash bedding often